kdeary/Ethermeris/README.md

 Ethermeris's main advantage is speed.

 **UDP Networking through WebRTC**
-Ethermeris uses WebRTC to communicate between the server and clients to accomplish fast pack speeds.
+Ethermeris uses WebRTC to communicate between the server and clients to accomplish fast packet speeds.
 If WebRTC isn't supported on the browser, WebSockets is automatically used as a fallback.

 **Event Compression through MessagePack**
 Ethermeris automatically compresses and decompress event data using MessagePack end-to-end.
 By compressing JSON objects into binary blobs, Ethermeris can achieve high speeds.